How do I determine if another mark is too similar to my own?

 24 October, 2018

-If areas of business overlap, another mark may be too similar to your own if it’s likely to cause customer confusion in the market.
+Another mark may be too similar to your own if areas of business overlap and it’s likely to cause customer confusion in the market.

 Common reasons for confusion include: